-Creating a Server Template File
+10.1.1 Creating a Server Template File

-This procedure saves the configuration of a controller that you want to use as a model for other servers in your storage space.
-It creates a server template file in XML format, which defines the controller type, operational settings, physical drive size, logical drive size, RAID level, and more.
+This procedure saves the configuration of a system that you want to use as a model for other servers in your storage space.
+It creates a server template file in XML format, which defines the controller type(s), operational settings, physical drive size, logical drive size, RAID level, and more.
 The default name of the server template file is ControllerConf.xml.